4 Best Types of Grout for a Shower: Explained & Compared

 You work hard to make your home entirely yours, and there’s nothing more gratifying than feeling glorious in a shower you’re proud of and look forward to experiencing at the beginning or end of each day.

-While there are several different types of grout out there, unsanded epoxy grout is usually the first choice for home showers.
-We hope your new shower tile installation project goes off without a hitch!
-Or, have you tried using other types of grout, like sanded or cement grout, for your shower?
+While there are several different types of grout out there, unsanded epoxy grout is usually the first choice for shower grouts.
+I hope your new shower tile installation project goes off without a hitch!

-We’d love to hear all about your experience and which grout worked best for your shower!
+I’d love to hear all about your experience and which grout worked best for your shower!
+If this article proved useful, check out our other resources and free guides below and consider subscribing to our newsletter.